Guidance on Federal Regulations and Executive Orders

 A student need not allow entry to any law enforcement officer who is not in possession of a valid criminal warrant, regardless of what that officer might say.
 While you have the right to document and report the incident, for your own safety, do not physically obstruct or interfere with the actions of ICE agents.
 Additional community resources, including what to do if ICE comes to your home, is available at ACLU Rhode Island.

-How will this impact travel courses and field trips, domestic and international?
+How might the current administration’s executive orders and other guidelines impact the operations of RISD-related travel courses and field trips, domestic and international?

 RISD Global will continue to manage and facilitate its outbound international portfolio per usual with its consistent assessment of travel advisories and risk management by expert teams.
 Both domestic and international students remain eligible for outbound travel opportunities.

-All students interested in participating in study away opportunities are highly encouraged to research and understand their global mobility permissions, as well as any support needs, through their host destination consulates and/or embassies.
+We highly encourage all students interested in participating in study away opportunities to research and understand their global mobility permissions, as well as any support needs, through their host destination consulates and/or embassies.
 RISD and its partner institutions remain available to support student mobility documentation requirements.
-To learn more, please view the travel and logistics information on the RISD Global website.
+To learn more, please view travel and logistics information provided by RISD Global.

 What is the potential impact on student visas?